Ruling the Countryside Class 8 Notes

 All about Indigo Cultivation

 How was indigo cultivated?
-Two methods were followed for the purpose of indigo cultivation:
+Two methods were followed for indigo cultivation:

-1. Nij System – Indigo was produced by planters in land that were directly controlled by them.
+1. Nij System – Indigo was produced by planters on land that were directly controlled by them.
 The land was either rented or bought from the zamindars.
-Although, the major issue with this system was that the planters couldn’t easily expand the area as it required many ploughs and bullocks.
+However, the major issue with this system was that the planters couldn’t easily expand the area as it required many ploughs and bullocks.
 Thus, the planters were not willing to expand the areas.

 2. Ryoti System – Under his system, peasants were made to sign an agreement/satta and got cash advances at a low rate of interest to cultivate indigo.
 Soon after the peasants realised how the loan system was and that they couldn’t cultivate rice on the same land.
 As a result, they refused to cultivate indigo.